BrandonDioneda/Multi-Class-Prediction-of-Cirrhosis-Outcomes/README.md

 # Multi-Class-Prediction-of-Cirrhosis-Outcomes
-The dataset for this competition was generated from a deep learning model trained on the Cirrhosis Patient Survival Prediction dataset.
-Feature distributions are close to, but not exactly the same, as the original.
+The dataset for the competition was generated from a deep learning model trained on the Cirrhosis Patient Survival Prediction dataset.
+Applied PCA and oversampling in order to better understand the dataset, and better predict each of the class labels.